maiska/qubes-doc.rtd/user/how-to-guides/how-to-update.rst

 ..
 DANGER::

-      **Warning:** Updating with direct commands such as `qubes-dom0-update`, `dnf update`, and `apt update` is not recommended, since these bypass built-in Qubes OS update security measures.
+      **Warning:** Updating with direct commands such as dnf update, and apt update is not recommended, since these bypass built-in Qubes OS update security measures.
 Instead, we strongly recommend using the **Qubes Update** tool or its command-line equivalents, as described below.
 (By contrast, :doc:`installing </user/how-to-guides/how-to-install-software>`       packages using direct package manager commands is fine.)

 Advanced users may wish to perform updates via the command-line interface.
-The recommended way to do this is by applying the following two Salt states. **Applying these two Salt states is the same as updating via the Qubes Update tool.**
+To update templates and standalones non-interactively, use the command ``qubes-vm-update``, and to update dom0, use ``qubes-dom0-update``.
+If you want to perform an update with more advanced user-configurable options (e.g., custom pre- or post-update scripts, custom workarounds), see:

-- :ref:`update.qubes-dom0 <user/advanced-topics/salt:\`\`update.qubes-dom0\`\`>`
+:ref:`update.qubes-dom0 <user/advanced-topics/salt:\`\`update.qubes-dom0\`\`>` and

-- :ref:`update.qubes-vm <user/advanced-topics/salt:\`\`update.qubes-vm\`\`>`
+:ref:`update.qubes-vm <user/advanced-topics/salt:\`\`update.qubes-vm\`\`>`.

-In your update qube, a terminal window opens that displays the progress of operations and output as it is logged.
-At the end of the process, logs are sent back to dom0.
-You answer any yes/no prompts in your dom0 terminal window.

 Advanced users may also be interested in learning :doc:`how to enable the testing repos </user/downloading-installing-upgrading/testing>`.